-How Do You Pronounce 'Basilique Du Sacré-Coeur De Montmartre'?
+How To Pronounce 'Basilique Du Sacré-Coeur De Montmartre'?

 bah/zee/leek dew sah/kray køhr də moh~/martre

 Ronald McDonald is “Donald McDonald” in Japan because it makes pronunciation easier for the Japanese.
 In Singapore he’s known as “Uncle McDonald”.

 A Quick Overview Of Basilique Du Sacré-Coeur De Montmartre

 Basilique du Sacré-Coeur de Montmartre Pronunciation

 Basilique du Sacré-Coeur de Montmartre Pronunciation is really quite simple.
 For clarity I'm going to break it down into sections

 Basilique, or even more correctly 'La Basilique du Sacré-Coeur de Montmatre' means 'basilica' in English.
 French is not a stressed language, and the final 'ue' is silent, so phonetically basilique is bah/zee/leek

 The difference between the pronunciation of 'de' and 'du' in French

 When you pronounce 'du' in French, the closest English counterpart is 'dew' - thought the sound is shorter.
 'Du' is a contraction.
 In French, when you want to say 'The Basilica of the Sacred Heart', the words 'of the' become contracted into du, because 'Coeur' is a masculine noun.
 You cannot say 'de le' in French, even though you can say 'de la'.